 - Cook the pasta following the instruction on the package.

-- Dice the sausage and fry them in the pan.
+- Dice the sausage and fry it in the pan.

 - Cook the tomato puree then season it with garlic, salt, and sweet paprika powder.